evabanegacom/Assignment/README.md

 - $ `git clone git@github.com:evabanegacom/Assignment.git`

-- $ Run "rspec" in the console to see the tests
+- $ Run "rspec" in the console to see the tests run
 <!-- CONTACT -->

 👤 **Precious**